 - Works well with all ages and skill levels

-- Develops individualized curriculum to meet a student’s skills and interests
+- Customizes curriculum to reflect each student’s skills and musical goals

 Focus & Goals of the First Lesson

-I always like to send students home on Day 1 with one new song learned so that they have something exciting to practice and show off over the week.
+I aim to send students home feeling good about one new song or skill so that they have something exciting to practice over the week.

 Top 3 Desert Island Albums